I. Basic Information» Name:

-There is no value gained in stagnation - victory favors those who strives the tenuous path, for that is the honorable one, a role deserving of the highest praise.
+There is no value gained in stagnation - victory favors those who strives the tenuous path, for that is the honorable one, a role deserving the highest praise.
 Such is the law that formerly constituted Miyamoto Iori's way of life.
-One might well consider it the height of insanity.
+No doubt, one might well consider it the height of insanity.

 There is no merit in such an ideal built on a victory desired at the cost of eliminating your own emotions as a sacrifice.

 Her determination towards objective borders on outright frightening.
 I must achieve victory at all costs.
 I must be stronger than even the gods themselves.
 Why is that?
 Why must I be strong?
 Showing weakness is hardly the way of the warrior; to do so is to invite shame to oneself on the battlefield.

 I shall do battle with the strongest, so that I remain the dominant force, much like a lion who vies for dominion in his kingdom.
 This is the ideology that she formerly lived by, it was her reason of being.

 From birth, It was her mother who had branded such a distorted ideal into her mentality.
 Even though one may consider such aspirations to stem from desires of yearning glory and praise, Iori had no need for glory, only victory.
 Boasting of accomplishment meant nothing to her.
 The accomplishment itself mattered little, only the acknowledgment of victory.